jsandler18/jsandler18.github.io/_tutorial/boot.md

 ## boot.S - The kernel entry point

 boot.S is going to be the first thing that the hardware executes in our kernel.
 This must be done in assembly.
-When the hardware loadsthe kernel, it does not set up a C runtime environment.
+When the hardware loads the kernel, it does not set up a C runtime environment.
 It does not even know what the C runtime environment looks like!
 This assembly code sets this up so that we can jump to C as soon as possible.
 Here is the code: